isabella232/docs-13/docs/getting-started/Setting_up_the_project.md

 When you are done with the content creation you are ready to jump into the example!
 Never stop the grind 💯 💪 🏈

-## Choose your example
+## Choose your Example

-You can now choose between the React and Vue example!
+You can now choose between the React and Vue example to continue your journey!